 The four Knights + the 22 Trumps make up the difference between the 78 card Tarot deck and our regular set of 52 playing cards (think of the “Pages” as corresponding to the “Jacks” in a regular poker deck).
 It is worth noting that 78 card Tarot decks are still in popular use as playing-cards in parts of France and elsewhere in Europe.

-The TarotMarseille and the Waite-SmithTarot will be compared more closely on the following pages–just click on the links below as they become available:
+The TarotMarseille and the Waite-SmithTarot are compared more closely on the following pages–just follow these links:

 Comparing the Minor Arcana